 Conducting Usability Tests

 The execution of usability testing holds significant importance within the UX design process.
-These evaluations are essential to confirm that the design aligns with user expectations and to pinpoint any difficulties users might face during interaction.
+These evaluations are essential to confirm that the design aligns with user behavior and expectations and to pinpoint any difficulties users might face during interaction.
 Usability testing entails monitoring user engagement with prototypes, which aids in detecting possible flaws in the design and opportunities for enhancement.

 Incorporating usability tests and continuous user testing into every stage ensures meticulous refinement of designs aimed at providing an intuitive and smooth end-user experience.